-Listing A-5 os\cpu\c.c - OSStatTaskHook()
+Listing A-4 os_cpu_c.c - OSStatTaskHook()

-LA-5(1) If the application developer wants μC/OS-III's statistic task (i.e., OS\StatTask()) to call a custom function from the application, then the developer must initialize the value of OS\AppStatTaskHookPtr to point to the desired function. μC/OS-III initializes OS\AppStatTaskHookPtr to NULL when OSInit() is called, and thus the application code must set this pointer only after calling OSInit().
+LA-4(1) If you want μC/OS-III's statistic task (i.e,.
+OS_StatTask()) to call a function in your own application, then you must initialize the value of OS_AppStatTaskHookPtr to point to the desired function to call.
+Note that μC/OS-III initializes OS_AppStatTaskHookPtr to NULL when OSInit() is called and thus your code must set this pointer only after calling OSInit().